vasantakmr/landingui/content/courses/java-intervew-questions/_index.md

 ## 🤔 Is this Course Right for Me?

 <div class="box box-blue">
 This course is beginner level and expects knowledge on Java for you to be able to answer questions yourself.
-If you are a fresher, and looking for a entry to corporate world, this course us a must.
+If you are a fresher, and looking for an entry to corporate world, this course is a must.
 It is fast-paced, but far more in-depth and with a variety of interview questions.
 </div>

 ### When was the course last updated?

-<span class="tag tag-sm tag-typescript">Updated Jan 22rd, 2023</span>
+<span class="tag tag-sm tag-typescript">Updated Jan 22nd, 2023</span>